puli/repository/doc/ext-symfony.md

 use Webmozart\Puli\Extension\Symfony\Config\PuliFileLocator;
 use Symfony\Component\Routing\Loader\YamlFileLoader;

-$loader = new YamlFileLoader(new PuliFileLocator($locator));
+$loader = new YamlFileLoader(new PuliFileLocator($repo));

-// Locates the file with Puli's resource locator
+// Locates the file from Puli's repository
 $routes = $loader->load('/acme/blog/config/routing.yml');
 ```

-You need to pass Puli's resource locator to the constructor of the
+You need to pass Puli's resource repository to the constructor of the
 [`PuliFileLocator`].
-If you don't know how to create that locator, you can find
+If you don't know how to create that repository, you can
-more information in Puli's [main documentation].
+find more information in Puli's [main documentation].

 Chained Locators
 ----------------